Michael Zorc

-Michael Zorc (born 25 August 1962) is a German former footballer who played as a central midfielder.
+Michael Zorc (born 25 August 1962) is a German former professional footballer who played as a central midfielder.

 Nicknamed "Susi" in his early days because of his long hair, he spent his entire career with Borussia Dortmund, appearing in 572 competitive matches in 17 seasons and scoring 159 goals.

 Subsequently, Zorc went on to serve as the club's sporting director.

 Club career

 Born in Dortmund, Zorc played 463 Bundesliga games for Borussia Dortmund (a club record) between 1981 and 1998, also being for many years the team's captain.
 He also ranked, at one time, their second all-time top goalscorer, thanks in part to his excellent penalty-taking ability.
 He made his professional debut on 24 October 1981 in a 2–0 away loss against SV Werder Bremen, becoming first choice from his second season onwards.

 The tail-end of Zorc's career saw also his greatest successes, as Dortmund were twice crowned national champions as well as winning the 1996–97 UEFA Champions League and the Intercontinental Cup.
 He scored in double digits in seven seasons, including 15 apiece from 1994 to 1996.

 Upon retiring at nearly 36, Zorc became sporting director of Borussia, still being in charge as the team won the national championship in 2002, 2011 and 2012 and playing a key part in pulling the club out of financial ruin alongside Hans-Joachim Watzke.
 He stepped down in June 2022, being replaced in the role by Sebastian Kehl.